-Gabbard takes many positions that don’t align with Republicans or Democrats but are simply what she believes are morally and ethically right.
+Gabbard is guided by a clear set of ethics and doesn’t seem to be influenced by the political craziness of the day.
+She takes many positions that don’t align with Republicans or Democrats but are simply what she believes are morally right.

 VIDEO: Tulsi Gabbard Interview in WHO Radio Studio

 Tulsi Gabbard Interview with Justin BradyJump to Tulsi Gabbard’s interview »

 (Open in phone browser to listen)

 Justin Brady: We have a very special guest in here, Congresswoman Tulsi Gabbard joins us.
 Thank you so much for coming in-studio, I really appreciate it.